Max Collins (musician)

-James Maxwell Stuart Collins (born August 28, 1978) is an American musician, singer, and songwriter who is best known as the lead vocalist, primary songwriter, and bassist of the alternative rock band Eve 6 which he co-founded with Jon Siebels.
-He launched a solo career in 2013 called Marms + The Car Deaths.
-He has other musical projects including a band called Fitness, and more recently has created a singing Germanic alter-ego called Chevy Mustang.
+James Maxwell Stuart Collins (born August 28, 1978) is an American musician, singer, and songwriter, best known as the lead vocalist, primary songwriter, and bassist of the alternative rock band Eve 6, which he co-founded with Jon Siebels.
+In 2013, he launched a solo career as Marms + The Car Deaths.
+Collins has other musical projects, including the band Fitness.
+More recently, he has created a singing Germanic alter-ego, Chevy Mustang.